-The Convention and Visitors Bureau (the "Visitors Bureau") is a legally separate, not-for-profit corporation, served by a twelve member Board of Trustees.
+The Convention and Visitors Bureau (the Visitors Bureau) is a legally separate, not-for-profit corporation, served by a twelve member Board of Trustees.
 The Bureau provides travel and tourism services to residents and non-residents of the County.
 The Bureau primarily exists to bring visitors into the County.
-Based on the primary source or revenue coming from the County and eleven of the twelve board members are appointed by the County Commissioners, the Bureau is reflected as a component unit of the County and is presented as a governmental fund type.
+Based on the primary source of revenue coming from the County and eleven of the twelve board members are appointed by the County Commissioners, the Bureau is reflected as a component unit of the County.
 Financial information may be obtained from the Convention and Visitors Bureau, 712 North Street, Fremont, Ohio 43420.

 The Bureau is a governmental not-for-profit organization.
 The Bureau prepares its financial statements in conformity with generally accepted accounting principles (GAAP) as applied to governmental units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
-The Bureau also applies Financial Accounting Standards Board (FASB) statements and interpretations issued on or before November 30, 1989, to it proprietary activities provided they do not conflict with or contradict GASB pronouncements.
+The Bureau also applies Financial Accounting Standard Board (FASB) statements and interpretations issued o or before November 30, 1989, to its proprietary activities provided they do not conflict with or contradict GASB pronouncements.